gajinmarija01/rpsls/README.md

 ## Game BE Service

 This project includes a Node.js backend service that implements the RPSLS game logic and provides a RESTful API.
+In case the projects BE server isn't run - the app fallbacks to the provided external API.

 ### Backend API Endpoints